 The current coronavirus (COVID-19) crisis means this is a challenging time for all businesses.
 We will help you and our local economy to get through this unprecedented time.

 This web section provides a hub for businesses in Enfield to find support, stay informed with the latest updates, and find resources to help you and your business.

-We have launched a COVID-19 response service.
-This will provide businesses in Enfield with guidance on how to respond to the challenges they are currently facing.
+This web section provides businesses in Enfield with guidance on how to respond to the challenges they are currently facing due to COVID-19.
 On our business pages you will find links to the latest information, guidance and support from local and national sources.

 If you can’t find what you are looking for, or have further questions, you can complete our Business Response form and a team member will get back to you as soon as possible.

 We are currently dealing with a high level of enquires, but we aim to respond within two working days.

 You can get the latest information by signing up to our frequent newsletter, and opting in to ‘Information for Local Businesses’.